Skip to content

 Valued Northwest Indian College Students,

 As we embark on our quest to fill the Dean of Academics position, we thank our faculty and staff and especially you — our incredible students — for baring with us through this time of change.
-If in need of assistance, please contact our Interim Dean of Academics, Rudy Vendiola.
+If in need of assistance, please contact Dean of Academics Rudy Vendiola.

 Dean of Academics